 If your existing properties aren't meeting yield expectations, several strategies can help improve returns:

-Maintaining properties in good condition and pricing competitively reduces void periods, effectively improving yields by maximizing rental collection.
+• Reducing Void Periods: Maintaining properties in good condition and pricing competitively reduces void periods, effectively improving yields by maximising rental collection.

-Regular property maintenance prevents expensive emergency repairs.
-Consider whether professional property accountancy services could optimize your tax position and reduce overall costs.
+• Cost Management: Regular property maintenance prevents expensive emergency repairs.
+Consider whether professional property accountancy services could optimise your tax position and reduce overall costs.

 Long-Term Yield Considerations